vahidj/cayman/index.md

 ## [](#header-2)I have a partitioned hive table and the partition field is not included in the hdfs file, how should I read the data?

 I believe the support for reading partitioned files is added to the latest version of scalding (I was not able to get it working though).
-If you have an older version of scalding and you want scalding to pick up the partition field from the folder structure and add it as a field to your pipe, I guess your best bet is to use a var pipe, read from individual files and keep unioning your var pipe with itself while your reading the data.
+If you have an older version of scalding and you want scalding to pick up the partition field from the folder structure and add it as a field to your pipe, I guess your best bet is to use a var pipe, read from individual files and keep unioning your var pipe with itself.
 Of course this is not the most efficient way but it'll do the job.